hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Custom metadata

-If necessary to include metadata like key/value pairs, multiple page-level statuses, or other non-string-based content, custom metadata can be passed to the component via the `customMetadata` property in Figma, or the `<[PH].Generic>` contextual component in Ember.
+If necessary to include metadata like key/value pairs, multiple page-level statuses, or other structured content, custom metadata can be passed to the component via the `customMetadata` property in Figma, or the `<[PH].Generic>` contextual component in Ember.

 <Hds::PageHeader as |PH|>
   <PH.Title>Terraform Workspace</PH.Title>
   <PH.IconTile @icon="terraform-color" @color="terraform" />
   <PH.Subtitle><strong>ID:</strong> wkdj293hfiw2liej234fklds</PH.Subtitle>
-  <PH.Description>Terraform enables you to safely and predictably create, change, and improve...[<Hds::Link::Inline @href="#" @icon="external-link">read more</Hds::Link::Inline>]</PH.Description>
+  <PH.Description>Terraform enables you to safely and predictably create, change, and improve your application infrastructure. <Hds::Link::Inline @href="#" @icon="external-link">Read more</Hds::Link::Inline>.</PH.Description>
   <PH.Generic>
     <Doc::Placeholder
       @text="generic metadata"